Cervical Intraepithelial Neoplasia

 How can I manage my condition?

 - Have regular Pap tests.
-Ask your caregiver how often you should have a Pap test.
+Ask your healthcare provider how often you should have a Pap test.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking increases the risk of CIN.
-Ask your caregiver for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 How can I prevent another HPV infection?